 The game works in a crafting system in an attempt to offset weapon wear-and-tear, allowing players to combine weapons and raw materials together in order to restore a weapon's durability or create new equipment that can have higher attack power or durability and can carry over some unlocked skills from its components.
 As with many other elements in the game, however, the mechanics of this are not clearly explained in the manual nor anywhere in the game itself, so it quickly turns into a game of trial and error.
 Especially when paired with the minuscule amount of money the player is given at the start of the game, and which they can only earn more of by going through dungeons, whether on story missions or just sidequests.
 When one also considers that quests can have huge variances in difficulty even at the start of the game, with one quest being almost trivially easy and the next being nearly impossible at your current level and there being no forewarning of this fact whatsoever, Unlimited Saga can quickly become an exercise in frustration.
 As a result of this, its limited interface and its overall esoteric design, few have ever had the patience to make their way through the game.
 Probably not helping matters was the fact this was one of the few Square games of the era to never receive an official player's guide of any kind; hell, even The Bouncer got a guide from Bradygames, but Unlimited Saga received no such luxury.
 The manual included with the game isn't much help either, skimming over several key mechanics and only explaining the most basic skills one finds in any detail.

 Of course, one cannot mention Unlimited Saga without also bringing attention to its overall aesthetic.
 Unlimited Saga contains oddly low production values for a Square game, with very minimal animation for most elements (even in combat, you'll be seeing the same handful of animations a lot), nearly all cutscenes being composed of little more than still frames, and no rendered dungeons - just flat two-dimensional maps reminiscent of a board game or tabletop RPG.
 There are relatively few FMVs in the game, which similarly have only the barest basics in terms of animations, rendered characters and backgrounds.
 Voice acting in the game is surprisingly threadbare as well, with only a small handful of recorded lines per character story and the acting ranging from mediocre to laughably campy.
 Very out of the norm for a company that practically invented the "cinematic RPG" experience that redefined the entire JRPG genre and dominated the gaming consciousness for the better part of a decade.
-Music in the game is at least up to the SaGa series' high standards, though curiously absent in many dungeons in favor of simple ambient noise.
+Music in the game is at least up to the SaGa series' high standards with some beautifully-composed tracks by Masashi Hamauzu, though curiously absent in many dungeons in favor of simple ambient noise.

 Also not aiding matters is the fact that each playable character's quest is a much different undertaking, with some being vastly easier or harder than others and possessing much different mechanics.
 Unlimited Saga once again opts for the SaGa Frontier style "Anthology RPG" format, with only a vague backdrop upon which each character has their own short story that rarely overlaps with the others.
 Some gain access to exclusive gameplay elements as well, such as Ventus; as a "carrier", he is able to perform essentially limitless delivery quests that give him easy access to money, chests and character upgrades, making his quest a good starting point for beginners.
 Kurt has a cursed gauntlet that forever occupies the center slot on his skill grid, stifling his opportunity to earn stat bonuses and forcing him to fight solo battles against progressively stronger enemies every fifteen minutes (in real-time), which effectively puts a strict time limit on his quest.
 Armic's quest mostly consists of collecting various materials through completion of quests, though owing to the random nature of the game, this will likely result in having to do a large amount of crafting, searching and manipulating the in-game economy before the story is finally done.
 Many of these probably helped contribute to the game's overall perception of difficulty, as some characters can go through the game with relative ease while others require an absolute mastery of its mechanics and a substantial amount of luck to get everything they need to win.

 At the end of the day, Unlimited Saga lives up to the series' reputation of being a bizarre, esoteric, confusing and exceptionally challenging experience, which already heavily hampered its appeal in the west.
 However, it goes a step even beyond that, with its minimalist visuals, awkward interface, lack of tutorials and punishing gameplay from the get-go only compounding the frustration factor.
-Those who can push through the opaque design and threadbare presentation and master the finer points of its mechanics will find a game with quite a bit of content and some surprisingly clever moments, but as it requires dealing with a lot of random chance, trial-and-error and reading a small novel's worth of online guides to figure out just how everything works, it's definitely not an experience anything but the most die-hard fans of old school RPGs are bound to enjoy.
+Those who can push through the opaque design and threadbare presentation and master the finer points of its mechanics will find a game with quite a bit of content and some surprisingly clever moments, but as it requires dealing with a lot of random chance, trial-and-error and reading a novel's worth of online guides to figure out just how everything works, it's definitely not an experience any but the most die-hard fans of old school min-maxing RPGs are bound to enjoy.